Is it possible for an L&S undergraduate to earn retrocredits?

 - Students may earn retrocredits in more than one language as long as they are within the 30-credit/first year timeframe.
 A maximum 16 retro-credits may be earned in any single language.
 Credits will be awarded equivalent to the UW-Madison course credit values in that language.

-- Retro-credits will be posted automatically to students' records, except in some rare cases.
+- Retroactive language credits (retrocredits) will be posted automatically to students' records, except in some rare cases.
 Students who think they deserve retrocredits but who did not receive them should inquire with their school/college Academic Affairs office.
 (See below)

 - UW-Madison will honor retroactive credits earned at another institution provided that these credits were earned according to UW-Madison policy.
 Student will need to work with the Office of Admissions and Recruitment at UW-Madison to make sure the retro-credits from the other institution get posted to their official UW-Madison records.